Chr15w1986/Python_PP3/README.md

 ## PURPOSE

-'Numberex' is a number guessing game where either you (the user) guesses the AI number, or the AI tries to guess the number you are thinking of.
+'Numberex' is a number guessing game where either you (the User) guesses the AI number, or the AI tries to guess the number you are thinking of.
 The project has been developed using the Python programming language to create a command line application that demonstrates the skills I have learnt.
 * Here is a link to the [final project](https://numberex.herokuapp.com/)

 ## INITIAL IDEA CONCEPT

-My initial idea for the project was to create a number guessing game to play against the computer or let the computer guess the user's number.
+My initial idea for the project was to create a number guessing game to play against the computer or let the computer guess the User's number.
-The upper number limit can be chosen by the user for personalised difficulty.
+The upper number limit can be chosen by the User for personalised difficulty.

 ## Flowchart